ubeysaab/VanLife/notes.md

 }
 ```

-then we would have access to our Route components inside of our layout through `{children} prop` and this isn't the right way to do it because reactRouter is not be able to render the route elements correctly if we do that.
+💀then we would have access to our Route components inside of our layout through `{children}` prop and this isn't the right way to do it because reactRouter is not be able to render the route elements correctly if we do that.💀

-so when we have our Layout as an element that we passing to Router definition this is Special tool that React router provide to us so we can render the layout but then also tell it exactly where to redner which ever router we correctly matching on the url and this tool is `Outlet`
+so when we have our Layout as an element that we passing to Router definition this is Special tool that React router provide to us, so we can render the layout, but then also tell it exactly where to redner which ever router that correctly matching  the url(path) that passing down and this tool is `Outlet`

 > The way React Router is working is it is matching multiple routes and deciding that multiple things can go on the page at one time